achengs/subpar/README.md

-# subpar
+# SubPar

-Subpar is an approximate implementation of a subset of [ParEdit](http://emacswiki.org/emacs/ParEdit) for [CodeMirror](http://codemirror.net/).
+SubPar is an approximate implementation of a subset of [ParEdit](http://emacswiki.org/emacs/ParEdit) for [CodeMirror](http://codemirror.net/).

 ## Usage